 A CHILD'S ZIP CODE, RACE, OR FAMILY INCOME SHOULDN'T BE DESTINY

 Montana State University & NGPF’s collaborative analysis of over 11,000 public high school course catalogs shows glaring gaps in financial education access by race, wealth, and locale.
-Share NGPF’s State of Financial Education Annual Report (below) with your local superintendent, directors of curriculum and instruction, school board members, and state education officials.
+Share the 2022 State of Financial Education Annual Report with your local stakeholders today.

 READ THE LATEST REPORT

 1 Stoddard, C. and Urban, C. (2018).
 The Effects of K-12 Financial Education Mandates on Student Postsecondary Education Outcomes.

 2 Harvey, M. (2019) Impact of Financial Education Mandates on Younger Consumers’ Use of Alternative Financial Services.
 The Journal of Consumer Affairs.

 3 Experian News & Research, 2019.
 Survey: Generation Z Keen on Learning About Personal Finance and Credit.